-The savings account has no minimum monthly balance, requirement, no transaction fees for deposits and debits, and pays a higher interest rate than what is offered through traditional bank accounts.
+The savings account has no minimum monthly balance or requirement, no transaction fees for deposits and debits, and pays a higher interest rate than what is offered through traditional bank accounts.

 CIBC is Simplii Financial’s parent company.
 Simplii Financial only offers online savings and chequing accounts.
 The bank does not allow businesses to open accounts in a business name therefore, the accounts are only suitable for sole proprietorships operating under the owner’s name.